All Episodes

 Speaker 2 (10:15):

-Usually, you know, they kind of do whatever they want
+Usually, you know, they kind of do whatever they want,

-however they want, whenever they want, because nobody ever tells
+however they want, whenever they want, because nobody ever tells them.
+No,

-your teeth like a parent would.
-And so I've encountered
+like a parent would.

-it's it's kind of part and parcel to the business.
+Yeah, it's it's kind of part and parcel to the business.

 I mean, these people that you think are just oh